-New South Wales is the last remaining jurisdiction in Australia to include termination of pregnancy in its criminal code.
+New South Wales is the second-last remaining jurisdiction in Australia to include termination of pregnancy in its criminal code.
 This could change as soon as next week, giving more Australians more control over their reproductive health, and bringing legislation more closely in line with community standards and actual practice.

 View from my extremely poor vantage point outside NSW Parliament House, at a rally to support decriminalising abortion on 6th August 2019.

 "Unlawful" abortion is a crime in NSW, and what makes an abortion unlawful is unclear.
 Termination of pregnancy can be legally sanctioned by a doctor thanks to case law, but this situation invites uncertainty and stigma.
 Abortion laws are inconsistent around the country, but are moving towards treating abortion as a medical matter rather than a criminal matter.

 A 2017 bill to decriminalise abortion in NSW failed; notably, it provided no framework for legal abortion.
 While full decriminalisation with no restrictions provides the greatest freedom in theory, it can be associated with unexpected restrictions in practice.
 For example, abortion law is most permissive in the Australian Capital Territory, but Canberra Hospital requires a hospital ethics board to approve abortions performed after the 20th week of pregnancy.

 Momentum for reform is strong: in 2018, Queensland became the latest state to remove abortion from its Criminal Code and NSW gained 150-metre safe access zones around clinics.